feedmeastraycat/wp-editor-widget/readme.md

 * Added support for WPML - Set the language for each Widget and only the ones for the current active language is output. *(Thanks to [@docryan](https://github.com/docryan))*
 * Added filter `wp_editor_widget_html` - Makes it possible to change the full HTML output of the Widget through a plugin or a theme
 * Added action `wp_editor_widget_form` - Makes it possibel to add custom form elements to the Widghet through a plugin or a theme
+* Added Scrutinizer code quality check for Github and made some changes to get better score

 ### 0.5.5
 * Added Danish translation *(Thanks to [@docryan](https://github.com/docryan))*